 - Get full even before your meal comes

 - Load up on unhealthy fat sources frequently

 - Eat foods that typically have sugar snuck in somewhere

 - Get your days worth of sodium in 15 bites

 - Side salad or garden salad.
-I know, I know.
 Even if you are not a lettuce eater, many restaurants offer different types of salads that don’t have lettuce as the main ingredient.

-- Shrimp cocktail is great as long as they aren’t breaded and you don’t go crazy with the cocktail sauce.
-(And no breaded shrimp please)
+- Shrimp cocktails.
+A great option as long as they aren’t breaded and you don’t go crazy with the cocktail sauce.

-- Stuffed mushrooms can be a good option depending on what they are stuffed with
+- Stuffed mushrooms.
+A good option depending on what they are stuffed with.

-- 1 small veggie spring roll with minimal dipping sauce.
+- One small veggie spring roll with minimal dipping sauce.
 Get your veggies without the added sugar.

 Eating healthy starts with good choices.
 Choosing healthy appetizers is a small piece of a bigger personal health picture.
 If you’d like to consult with a nutritionist about your diet, our team would love to meet you.
 We offer safe, medically based nutrition counseling along with a variety of other treatments.
 Fill in the form below to get started.